cacophony-wj/LeS/README.md

 Skyrim was never designed to have animations injected into it, even with the Creation Kit.
 It most certainly was never intended to pair two actors in a close space and perfectly align them for a sex scene.
 Animators do a lot of the work, but the engine is far from ideal.
 On top of that, there are far more poorly-aligned animations out there than there are good ones.
 In any case, no matter how good your animations, you will often find problems like: people kissing the air, _parts_ not going _into_ each other, floating above the ground, or even more wacked-out stuff like falling into the ground, clipping into furniture, or people going invisible.
 Fortunately (if not annoyingly), SexLab allows you to correct this with manual positioning for each animation.
 Here's how it works... the _L_ key on your keyboard moves you _forward,_ i.e. closer to your partner. _Shift-L_ moves you _backward,_ or the reverse. _;_ moves you _up_, or higher in elevation than your partner. _Shift-;_ does the reverse.
 Finally, _'_ moves you _Right_ compared to your partner, whereas _Shift-'_ moves you _Left_.
 (Or maybe the other left.)
 Get used to these, you'll be using them a lot.

+## Admiring Yourself

+For those who want a little POV action or to play primarily in first person, _IFPV_ (Immersive First-Person View) is included.
+It's a little wonky, so it's disabled by default.
+Ensure you're in first person mode and press _NUMPAD 0_ to enable it.
+Then press the first person key again and look downward.
+Tah-Dah!
+Should work tolerably well for POV scenes (maybe a bit of clipping) except for animations where the actors are _really_ close to each other.
+To switch to normal first person for gameplay, hit the first person key at any time.
+What this means though is that you can't switch to third person anymore without deactivating IFPV with _NUMPAD 0_.
+Remember you can always watch a scene from an external view with SexLab's default freecam available with _NUMPAD 3_.

 ## Updating

 If this Modlist receives an update, check the Changelog before doing anything.
 Always backup your saves or start a new game after updating.